A Special Summer at Marin Shakespeare Company

 How to Apply & Audition:

-Application Deadline: For best consideration, apply by Monday, January 27.
-Applications submitted after this date will be considered on a rolling basis.
+Applications received after the deadline will be considered on a rolling basis.

 Questions? email Education Director, Elana Kepner: education@marinshakespeare.org